Viotur/Tahmid-s-ClickBrick-Hackpad-/README.md

 # Tahmid-s-ClickBrick-Hackpad-
 Hi!
 I'm Tahmid, and this is my Hackpad submission for the Blueprint program.

 For this project, I designed a custom macropad using the Seeed XIAO RP2040 DIP as the microcontroller.
-The macropad features eight Cherry MX switches with keycaps and an EC11 Rotary encoder switch.
+The macropad features eight Cherry MX switches with keycaps and an EC11 Rotary Encoder switch.

 Below is an overview image showing the completed macropad design:
 <img width="1460" height="767" alt="Screenshot 2025-12-27 221258" src="https://github.com/user-attachments/assets/1fcc8091-31e0-4f8c-ad93-2bcc0016ac27" />